 She won the Volpi Cup for Best Actress and was nominated for the Academy Award for Best Actress for her role as Marie Allen in film noir Caged (1950).

-She was nominated for the Academy Award for Best Actress for her role as Mary McLeod in crime drama movie Detective Story (1951).
+She was nominated for the Academy Awards for Best Actress for Detective Story (1951) as Mary McLeod, and Interrupted Melody (1955) as Marjorie Lawrence.

-The Sound of Music (1965) musical drama as The Baroness Elsa Schraeder
+The Sound of Music (1965) - The Baroness Elsa Schraeder

 She was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie for her role as Connie Folsom in NBC medical drama series The Eleventh Hour (1963) in episode "Why Am I Grown So Cold?".